 Finally, we are extremely grateful to the anonymous donor who has completely changed the course of this project by funding the purchase of machinery - some of which has never been seen in the area.

-Our farm is fulfilling its goal - the methods we showcase and teach have allowed local farmers to adopt more productive and efficient farming techniques (e.g. ponds, hay, zero grazing, drip irrigation, crop diversity, etc).
-Their livelihoods are more secure as a result.
+Our programs & supports have allowed local farmers to adopt these more productive & efficient farming techniques and their livelihoods are more secure as a result.
 This is contributing to our overall aim of helping people to achieve financial security.

 Our farm is also benefiting the local community in other ways: